aogz/langlab/README.md

 -   **Interactive Word Selection**: Click on any text block to activate the selection mode.
 -   **Instant, On-Device Translation**: Get real-time translations for words and phrases.
--   **Contextual Q&A**: Ask questions about the selected text or even images on the page to deepen your understanding.
+-   **Multimodal Q&A**: Deepen your understanding by asking questions about text, or provide an image and have the AI generate questions for you.
+You can even answer with your voice!
 -   **Grammar Guru**: Instantly get clear explanations for complex sentences and grammatical structures.
--   **Elegant Sidebar UI**: View translations and manage settings in a sleek, modern sidebar that doesn't get in your way.
+-   **Elegant Sidebar UI**: View translations, answers, and questions in a sleek, modern sidebar that doesn't get in your way.
--   **Automatic Language Detection**: LangLab intelligently detects the source language for accurate translations.
+-   **Automatic Language Detection**: Intelligently detects the source language for accurate translations.
 -   **Personalized for You**: Set your native and target languages to tailor the experience to your learning journey.
 -   **Privacy-First**: All translations are handled client-side, ensuring your browsing and learning habits remain private.